trebor1412/JsonConfig/README.md

 + For windows service or console application, let the static method return the result of ContainerBuilder.Build() to get the container to resolve classes.

 + For web application, just return void.
-And use dependency resolver to resolve classes later on.
+And use DependencyResolver to resolve classes later on.

 ## Get the config

-Use the container or dependency resolver to resolve your JsonConfig class, and that's it.
+Use the container or DependencyResolver to resolve your JsonConfig class, and that's it.